 ELISABETH SENNITT CLOUGH

 Elisabeth approached me after receiving an Arts Council grant and used some of the funds towards mentoring costs.
-We are currently working on her next collection, and will soon be coming to the end of a five-month mentoring plan.
+We are currently working on her next full-length collection, At or Below Sea Level and will soon be coming to the end of a five-month mentoring plan.
 Dedicated and extremely hard working, Elisabeth has been great to work with.
 I had come across Elisabeth’s work before, when I taught for The Poetry School and I’ve loved seeing the bold, new direction her work is taking.
 As I say in my endorsement for her book, her poems dissect physical and emotional landscapes with a captivating intensity.
 The poems will stay with you long after reading.
 Elisabeth Sennitt Clough’s pamphlet Glass (2016) won the Paper Swans inaugural pamphlet competition.
 It became a Poetry Society ‘Top Pick’ (2016) and was ‘Best Pamphlet Winner’ at the Saboteur Awards 2017.
 Her debut collection Sightings was published by Pindrop Press and won the Michael Schmidt Award.
 Her poems appear in the Forward Prize Anthology, The Rialto, New Welsh Review, Mslexia, Poetry Salzburg Review, Magma, Poem, Stand, and The Cannons’ Mouth.
 She is an alumna of the Arvon/Jerwood and the Toast Poets mentoring schemes.
-Her second collection At or Below Sea Level is forthcoming with Paper Swans Press and is funded by Arts Council England.
+Her second collection At or Below Sea Level is forthcoming with Paper Swans Press and is a Spring 2019 Poetry Book Society Recommendation.
 Website: www.elisabethsennittclough.co.uk

 Alison Binney is an English teacher from Cambridge who has recently created more space in her life for writing poetry.
 A current mentee, I really like Alison’s work.
 She’s skillfully economical with language, able to reveal so much in a short poem.
 The work is candid, clever and touching.
 Alison is at that exciting stage of starting to get published, and is doing extremely well.
 You can find her poems in recent issues of such established journals as The North and Magma.
 She has poems forthcoming in Under the Radar and The Fenland Reed. http://www.poetrybusiness.co.uk/shop/992/583/north-60